Thodoris-el/Connectly-Project/README.md

 - Triger Word **Buy** **a**
 - Send a message in your app, with this form:  **Buy** **a** <your_product>.
 - The chatbot will ask you for verification
-- if you say yes it will send you a Review Template
+- If you answer yes, it will send you a Review Template

 ## Examples With Images